rimelq/Applied-Data-Analysis-Project/blog_P3/assets/regions/IN.md

     <p>

 - **South Indian Ethnicities: The Stars of the Screen**
-Behold!
-South Indian ethnicities blaze brightly in the cinematic firmament, enjoying far greater representation than their real-world numbers might suggest.
-It appears that Tamil, Telugu, and Malayalam cinemas, significant gravitational centers within India’s entertainment cosmos, have left a stellar imprint on this dataset.
+South Indian ethnicities shine brightly with significantly higher representation compared to their real-world population.
+This likely reflects the strong influence of Tamil, Telugu, and Malayalam cinema, which left a stellar imprit on India's film industry.

 - **Eastern Indian Ethnicities: Shadows in the Spotlight**
 In contrast, Eastern Indian ethnicities remain cloaked in softer light, underrepresented compared to their real-world presence.
 Bengali cinema, while culturally rich, manifests here like a quieter star, overshadowed by the South’s dazzling brilliance and Bollywood’s own radiance.